 + Most beautiful site

 + Not as windy even though open with big views

 − Music too loud at the bar sometimes

-Los Cuernos is located 2 hours hike (3km) East of Frances and it seemed as though most hikers we met stayed at Frances because it has a better strategic location on the route to go up the valley.
+Los Cuernos is located 3km from Refugio Frances and it seemed as though most hikers we met stayed at Frances because it has a better strategic location on the route to go up the valley.
 Staying at Los Cuernos may be inconvenient depending on your route but we highly recommend it.
 The facilities at Cuernos were great and we saw someone order an immense looking charcuterie board.
 The camp store was almost non existent and did not have much to purchase.

-Glacier grey lodge has a smooth running operation with both dinner and breakfast being swift and efficient.
+The Refugio at Grey Glacier has a smooth running operation with both dinner and breakfast being swift and efficient.
 All the people at the site eat together and there are no shifts which is nice.
 The tenting area is not very big but there are sites available under trees and also in the open.
 The smaller size of the campground made it feel less crowded and wild.